Man Ray: Later life

 Man Ray returned to Paris in 1951, and settled with Juliet into a studio at 2 bis rue Férou near the Jardin du Luxembourg, where he continued his creative practice across mediums.
 During the last quarter century of his life, he returned to a number of his iconic earlier works, recreating them in new form.
 He also directed the production of limited-edition replicas of several of his objects, working first with Marcel Zerbib and later Arturo Schwarz.

 In 1963, he published his autobiography, Self-Portrait (republished in 1999).

-Grave of Juliet and Man Ray in Paris.
+The grave of Juliet and Man Ray in Paris.

-Ray continued to work on new paintings, photographs, collages and art objects until his death from a lung infection, in Paris, on November 18, 1976.
-He was interred in the Cimetière du Montparnasse in Paris, his epitaph reads "Unconcerned, but not indifferent".
+Ray continued to work on new paintings, photographs, collages and art objects until his death from a lung infection on November 18, 1976.
+He was interred in the Cimetière du Montparnasse in Paris; his epitaph reads "Unconcerned, but not indifferent".

 When Juliet died in 1991, she was interred in the same tomb.
 Her epitaph reads "Together again".
 The grave site has now fallen into disrepair and the memorial stone is removed or missing.
 Juliet organized a trust for Ray's work and donated much of his work to museums.
 Her plans to restore the studio as a public museum proved too expensive; such was the structure's disrepair.
 Most of its contents were stored at the Centre Pompidou museum in Paris.